A Bible Study

 You must be born again from above” (vv.
 6-7).

 That was true for Nicodemus, and it’s true for us.
 We must be born again from above.
-This message is not for a few, but for all us.
+This message is not for a few, but for all of us.
 It’s a universal call to us of spiritual rebirth.
 Otherwise, we’ll never see the kingdom of God.

 The Purpose of Baptism

 The purpose of baptism is to enable the new birth to take place.
-At our baptism, we become born again.
+At our baptism, we are born again.
 Baptism is not an end, as we read in the Book of Romans.
 Saint Paul wrote Romans and said we must rely on God’s grace for salvation.
 We cannot earn salvation but must ask God to forgive our sins.

 Are You Born Again?